 Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, the police and/or CEOP.

 Appropriate monitoring

-We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
-This is achieved by:
+We will appropriately monitor internet use on all setting-owned or provided internet enabled devices.
+This may include: